zxxma/ecosystem-fund-grants/README.md

 ## How to get involved

-We are on the look out for Gno.land contributors who are participating in our ongoing Game of Realms competition or contributing to pull requests and issues in our repos.
-Making contributions is the best way to get involved with the community, and being an active contributor is a prerequisite for funding and grant application approval.
-So, if you are a passionate contributor who wants to be a part of building Gno.land, whether it's a development project or the next killer app, we invite you to apply.
+We're on the lookout for passionate contributors who are interested in building new projects, dApps, tooling, infrastructure, or smart contract libraries in Gno.land.
+If you're participating in our ongoing incentivized Game of Realms competition or contributing to PRs and issues on the Gno.land repos and you have an idea for a new project, be sure to apply!
+Game of Realms is the gateway to joining the Gno.land universe and being an existing Gno.land contributor is a prerequisite of the funding and grant application process.
+Be sure to highlight your contribution in the submission listed below.

 ## What kind of contributors are we looking for?